ajaysharma12799/ajaysharma12799/README.md

 Open to:

 - New project ideas
-- Tech stacks and tools
+- Tech discussions
 - Collaborations

 Reach out → [Contact](https://reactifylabs.in/contact)